githubplayer007/MindBank/README.md

 __Run__

 	java -jar ./target/mind.bank-0.0.1-SNAPSHOT.jar

  	The running result is printed out in your console.
+The test data dag is located at /resources/test_data_dag.png

 __QUESTIONS to be answered with the PROGRAMMING EXERCISE__